 Externally - Information should only be shared securely, e.g. electronically using secure email or hand delivered to named individuals or sent by post (special delivery/secure courier) dependent on the level of sensitivity of the information being shared.

 Internally- if sharing is electronic and to/from @telford.gov.uk or @taw.org.uk then this a secure method.
-However the correct recipients details should be checked.
-If hard copy information is being shared then hand delivery should be considered for very sensitive personal information.
+However the correct recipients details should be checked before an email is sent.
+If hard copy information is being shared then hand delivery/collection should be considered for special category (very sensitive) personal information.

 4.1.6 What are the risks in sharing and not sharing the information?
 A number of questions should be asked such as what is the potential benefit/harm/damage to an individual whose information may be shared, will an individual be likely to object, etc.